CrismPack/CDN/desc/darkness/Modrinth Description.md

 ## **Mod trailer:**

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/I6YI5qJIQU0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<p><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/I6YI5qJIQU0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>

+## **FAQ:**

+*Question: Does this mod work with shaders?*
+- Answer: No it doesn't.
+This mod achieves the darkening by modifying the vanilla lightmap, which shaders typically disregard entirely.
+If you are looking for a similar experience with shaders, ComplementaryShaders happens to include options to make caves completely dark as well as having moon-phases affect lighting.

+*Question: Does this mod need to be on the server too?*
+- Answer: Nope.
+The visual effects of this mod is entirely client-side.
+However, installing it on the server will unlock additional functionality like config synchronization.